LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 !!! tip "Pro Tip"
     The method on this page allows you to create a set of personalized customizations that you can use in addition to the [Loop and Learn: Prepared Customizations](https://www.loopandlearn.org/custom-code#prepared-custom-list).
 You can use (and re-use) your customizations with either Browser Build or Mac-Xcode builds so you don't have to repeat the customization with every update.

-    * If you are building with Mac-Xcode method, you can use the same lines prepared for Build with Browser method and simply paste them in your terminal at the LoopWorkspace folder to customize your code
+    * If you are building with Mac-Xcode method, you can use the same lines prepared for Build with Browser method and simply paste them in your terminal at the&nbsp;<span translate="no">LoopWorkspace</span>&nbsp;folder to customize your code

 !!! warning "Modules vs Submodule"
-    This page has instructions to set up your own fork for the Modules associated with LoopWorkspace that are needed for a selected customization.
+    This page has instructions to set up your own fork for the Modules associated with&nbsp;<span translate="no">LoopWorkspace</span>&nbsp;that are needed for a selected customization.

     The technical term for the Modules is submodule when you are using git commands.
 Each Module has its own repository and you will be working with **your fork** of that repository at https://github.com/username/Module.